Hey, fellow pet lovers!

 I hope your all enjoying the last few days of Summer, the girls and I have had a wonderful one filled with many fun days out along to the beach and Lily’s favourite, the park.
 I actually start university next week which is a tad daunting but I’m really looking forward to starting my studies.
 I’ve thankfully managed to get a months worth of blog post all sorted though, which is a little relief as I can really focus fully my first month at university while still maintaining epoch.pet for all you lovely pet parents out there.

 Let’s jump straight into today’s blog post!

 Today’s simple post is all about Responsible Dog Ownership Day which was first founded by the American Kennel Club back in September 2003.
 It’s a whole day dedicated to promoting responsible ownership of our canine companions and helps to remind pet parents, that it is essential to be a responsible owner!
 This national pet day is celebrated annually on the third Saturday of September, which means this year it will be celebrated on Saturday the 21st.

 Aims of Responsible Dog Ownership Day

 As with most national pet days, there is an underlining aim that the organisers want to promote and raise awareness about.
-With the American Kennel Club being the creators of Responsible Dog Ownership Day they have a few specific aims they hope to promote that I’ve listed below.
+With the American Kennel Club being the creators of Responsible Dog Ownership Day, they have a few specific aims they hope to announce which I’ve listed below.

 1, To help ensure dog owners be responsible owners.